A convergent scheme for the Bayesian filtering problem based on the Fokker--Planck equation and deep splitting: Numerical experiments

 \subsection{Numerical convergence}

 In this section we empirically examine the convergence order of the EBDS method applied to two one-dimensional examples.
-The first one is a drifted Brownian motion that satisfies the assumptions in Section~\ref{sec:setting}.
+The first one, which we refer to as the tanh process, has the tanh function as drift coefficient and satisfies the assumptions in Section~\ref{sec:setting}.
 The other is a bistable process, characterized by two modes in its corresponding probability distribution, and does not satisfy the assumptions.
 In both examples, we have $q_0 = \mathcal{N}(0,1)$, $\sigma(x) = 1$, Gaussian measurements $Y_k\sim \mathcal{N}(h(S_{t_{k,0}}),R)$ with measurement function $h(x) = x$ and variance $R=1$.
 It is worth mentioning that this corresponds to a rather low signal-to-noise ratio, which some would argue is a harder problem.
-The drifted Brownian motion process has a drift coefficient $\mu(x) = 2$, while the bistable process has a drift coefficient $\mu(x) = \frac{2}{5}(5x-x^3)$.
+The tanh process has the drift coefficient $\mu(x) = \tanh(x)$, while the bistable process has a drift coefficient $\mu(x) = \frac{2}{5}(5x-x^3)$.
 In both cases, we use $K=20$ with equidistant measurements with a final time of $T=2$.
 This decision was made based on the observation that the $L^2(L^\infty)$-error reaches a relatively stable value before $t=2$ for both examples.
+Furthermore, we utilize two different choices of $b$.
+In the first example we fulfill the assumptions of Corollary~\ref{corollary: pi-tilde convergence} by picking $b$ as in \eqref{eq: mu-bar choice}, and in the second example we use $b=\mu$.

 To evaluate \eqref{eq: approx L2Linf error}, we need the reference solution $p_{k}(t_{k,n})$.
-In the drifted Brownian motion example, this corresponds to the famous Kalman filter mentioned earlier, see, e.g., \cite{sarkka2023bayesian}.
-The bistable process with its nonlinearity in the drift has no analytical solution.
-Instead, we employ a bootstrap particle filter with $10\,000$ particles to find a good approximation of the true solution.
-Finally, the constants for the numerical evaluation in the drifted Brownian motion example and the bistable example are, respectively: $M_{\text{e}} = \{5000,500\}$, $J=128$, $M=10^6$, $\mathfrak{L}=3$ and $|B| = 2\,000$.
+In both examples we lack analytical solutions and instead employ a bootstrap particle filter with $10^5$ particles, with $128$ auxiliary time steps, to find a good approximation of the true solution.
+Finally, the constants for the numerical evaluation in the tanh process example and the bistable example are, respectively: $M_{\text{e}} = \{4000,500\}$, $J=128$, $M=10^6$, $\mathfrak{L}=3$ and $|B| = 2\,000$.